bboc/mdtools/docs/all.md

 ######### one more heading

-That's it, it shouln't get any deeper.
+That's it, it shouldn't go any deeper.